Kiran-Biradar27/Serenity-Bot/README.md

   Leverage face-api.js to detect facial expressions and understand emotional signals from your face.

 - **Smart Recommendations**
-  Receive curated self-help articles, exercises, and techniques based on your emotional patterns.
+  Receive curated self-help articles, games , exercises, and techniques based on your emotional patterns.

 - **Authentication & Privacy**
   Your data stays protected through secure login and JWT-based authentication.